Origin8-Docs/origin8-docs/dreampipe/dreampipe.md

 Once the conversion is complete, it's time to pass the event onto the Event Receiver Service.

+It's important to note that you can also store your own data directly into DreamPipe.
+If you were to write your own CRM system, you would use DreamPipe as your Database.
+This helps to unify your architecture between external and internal data sources.

 For more information, see the section on [Writing your Adapter](/dreampipe/adapters/writing_adapters.md)

 ### <u>The Event Receiver Service (ERS)</u>